 Miss Saul is the Designated Safeguarding Lead who is responsible for ensuring the safety of both pupils and staff.
-The Deputy Designated Safeguarding Leads are Mrs Curtis, Mr Williams, Miss Hills, Mrs Jilks and Miss Jackson who support Miss Saul in these duties.
+The Deputy Designated Safeguarding Leads are Mrs Curtis, Mr Williams, Miss Hills, Mrs Jilks, Miss Taylor, Mr McRobie and Miss Jackson who support Miss Saul in these duties.

-Throughout the academic year, we raise the profile of safeguarding and safer schools with assemblies on anti – bullying, LGBT, E-Safety, road safety, diversity, our school values and many more topics to ensure that pupils can keep themselves and others safe.
+Throughout the academic year, we raise the profile of safeguarding and safer schools with assemblies on anti – bullying, LGBTQ+, E-Safety, road safety, diversity, our school values and many more topics to ensure that pupils can keep themselves and others safe.

 Pupils have Learning for Life/PSHE lessons each week to ensure they are taught the skills they need to live healthy and safe lives.
 We invite visitors in to work with our pupils, such as the local community policing team, to deliver safety messages outside of normal lessons.

 Prevent is a government strategy designed to stop people becoming terrorists or supporting terrorist or extremist causes.